 Myth: logistics is boring

 The word boredom is not in the vocabularies of most people with a career in logistics.
 The sheer variety of work always keeps the job interesting.
 In addition, many companies specialising in logistics deal with a wide variety of materials and goods and international supply chain.

 Myth: It’s a dead-end industry

-Absolutely not.
-42% of the UK workforce are in the Logistics sector, and it is still one of the fastest growing industries – the pandemic has shown how much we rely on it.
+The Logistics sector is still one of the fastest growing industries – the pandemic has shown how much we rely on it.
 And employers invest in their staff too, with 62% of employers providing training.

 Myth: Only men do that